stockeh/scalable-server-design/README.md

 * ```java cs455.scaling.server.Server server-port thread-pool-size batch-size batch-time```
 * ```java cs455.scaling.client.Client server-host server-port message-rate```

-Once the server is started on the `server-host`, multiple clients can be instantiated on multiple or single machine.
+Once the server is started on the `server-host`, multiple clients can be instantiated on multiple or a single machine.
 Java NIO is used to manage connections between the clients and server.
 To simplify the process of instantiating multiple instances, one of the provided run scripts can be used.
 The `osx.sh` script is designed to be executed on MacOS, and the `run.sh` script is used for Linux (but configured to run in the lab at Colorado State University).
 Execution of the two scripts are nearly identical, but with subtle differences.

 Within each of these scripts, it is possible to configure the **server-host**, **server-port**, **thread-pool-size**, **batch-size**, **batch-time**, and **messaging-rate** for the clients and server.
 It is important that the server.